 On an appeal from a decision of a Costs Judge it is customary for the court to sit with one or two assessors: a Costs Judge and, if there is a second assessor, a practising barrister or solicitor.

-Extract from the Senior Courts Costs Office Guide 2018
+Excerpt from the Senior Courts Costs Office Guide 2021

 OTHER EXTRACTS